How to Buy Blackberry Shares UK

 Blackberry has transformed itself from a defunct smartphone manufacturer into a leading software developer.
 The company is poised to play a major role in self-driving cars, the Internet of Things, and cybersecurity.

 Right now, the price of Blackberry shares is extremely high as a result of trading encouraged by social media and the WallStreetBets group on Reddit.
 However, look for a dip once excitement over the shares dies down.
-We think Blackberry shares are a strong long term investment for investors who are willing to be patient.
+Remember to do plenty of research and beware of the risks before making an investment.